-The city walls were built on the plan of an elongated quadrangle situated the longer side along the Elbląg River, which protected the city from the west.
+The town walls were built on the plan of an elongated quadrangle situated the longer side along the Elbląg River, which protected the town from the west.
 The Hundebeke stream flowed towards it from the north-east forests, and the small river Kumiela (Hommel) flowed south-west, where it ran into the Elbląg River behind the Teutonic castle.
-In the first half of the 13th century, from Kumiela a canal was dug, which, flowing parallel to the mill’s dike, supplied water to the city and castle moats, and then to flowed to the Elbląg River between the castle and the city fortifications.
+In the first half of the 13th century, from Kumiela a canal was dug, which, flowing parallel to the Mill’s Dike, supplied water to the town and castle moats, and then to flowed to the Elbląg River between the castle and the town fortifications.

-The city walls in their final form had a length of 1700 meters and a height of about 8 meters, and were surrounded by an irrigated moat.
-They closed the area of 15 ha, and 22 ha after moving the city border to the west in 1326 (until this period, only timber and earth fortifications operated at the riverfront).
+The town walls in their final form had a length of 1700 meters and a height of about 8 meters, and were surrounded by an irrigated moat.
+They closed the area of 15 ha, and 22 ha after moving the town border to the west in 1326 (until this period, only timber and earth fortifications operated at the riverfront).
 This system also included 10 towers and 9 gates.
 The Elbląg towers were built mainly on the street extension, they were 10 to 12 meters wide and 22 to 28 meters high.
 Most of them had the shape of a quadrangle, only the Monk Tower was built on a cylindrical plan.
 Initially they did not have a roofs and were usually opened from the town side.
 After raising, the upper parts of the towers were often made on an octagonal plan.
 The towers were placed relatively regular around the perimeter, with the exception of the safe western section of the riverside and the southern side protected by the castle.
 Their partial projection in the foreground, in front of the face of the walls, provided the possibility of side firing.
 The curtains in the late Middle Ages were topped with a covered wall-walk, with a full parapet in which a row of arrowslits was pierced.

-From the side of the river, five gates were built for the sake of the big traffic between the city and the waterfront.
+From the side of the river, five gates were built for the sake of the big traffic between the town and the waterfront.
 Counting from the south, these were the gates: Holy Ghost Gate (later known as Barley), Bridge Gate (leading to High Bridge, also known as Koga Bridge), Fish Gate, Cooper Gate (also called Crane), Tobias (or the Scale Gate) and further on the Dominican monastery, the smallest wicket Monk Gate.
-The Smith and Market Gate were the most important elements in the entire defense system of the then Elbląg.
-In the fifteenth century, they were already about 26 meters high and were equipped with lowering gates made of oak wood.
-Between the gates on the outer side of the walls there was a zwinger reaching the city moat.

-The outer defensive wall formed in the years 1410-1437 on the northern and eastern sides included nine cylindrical towers and two gates: Smiths and Market, situated on the extension of the gates of the main circuit with the same names.
+The outer defensive wall formed in the years 1410-1437, built on the most endangered north and east sides, had nine cylindrical towers and two gates: Smiths and Market, situated on the extension of the gates of the main circuit with the same names.
 From among the towers the northern corner one was called On an Acute Corner.
-The outer gatehouse was also given to the southern Castle Gate at that time.
+The outer gatehouse was also built in front of the southern Castle Gate at that time.
 The second defensive circuit was preceded by another moat, in the north-west connected with the Elbląg River, and in the south-east, reaching the fortifications of the New Town.